eleev/swift-design-patterns/README.md

 # ✍️ About
 🚀 The ultimate collection of various `Software Design Patterns` implemented using `Swift Programming Language`.
 This repository aims to collect as many design patterns as possbile with examples and to serve as a reference material for everyone who is willing to learn something new.

+Each design pattern has a complete description and source code.
+You can view the description by clicking the **name** of a design pattern and view the code by clicking the **[code]**.

 # ☢️ Disclamer
 The motivation behind this porject is to help the others to learn by compiling the knowlege that I have.
 The material to write down is enourmous, sometimes I may formalize my thoughts in a way that looks strange or unclear.
 I provide reference materials, so you are able to take a look at the same patterns but from a different perspective or original source.